Ian-j-cooke/Audit-Programs/As400 Audit Program.md

 For the main file (data) library from above
 DSPOBJD OBJ(library name/*ALL)  OBJTYPE(*FILE) OUTPUT(*OUTFILE) OUTFILE(outfile name)

-For 5 main or ìimportantî programs (e.g. Maintenance, transactions etc.) from DSPOBJD above DSPOBJAUT OBJ(library name/program name) OBJTYPE(*PGM) OUTPUT(*OUTFILE) OUTFILE(outfile name n) Where n is a number from 1 to 5
+For 5 main or ‚Äúimportant‚Äù programs (e.g. Maintenance, transactions etc.) from DSPOBJD above DSPOBJAUT OBJ(library name/program name) OBJTYPE(*PGM) OUTPUT(*OUTFILE) OUTFILE(outfile name n) Where n is a number from 1 to 5

-For 5 main or ìimportantî files (e.g. Master, transactions etc) from above DSPOBJAUT OBJ(library name/program name) OBJTYPE(*FILE) OUTPUT(*OUTFILE) OUTFILE(outfile name n) Where n is a number from 1 to 5
+For 5 main or ‚Äúimportant‚Äù files (e.g. Master, transactions etc) from above DSPOBJAUT OBJ(library name/program name) OBJTYPE(*FILE) OUTPUT(*OUTFILE) OUTFILE(outfile name n) Where n is a number from 1 to 5

 Review the selected objects to ensure that the authority is appropriate.
 The authority should be reviewed in conjunction with the user authority (see the risk below)